 That was evil.

-Funding Hezbollah, state sponsored terror, evil.
+Funding Hezbollah, state-sponsored terror, evil.

-The radical mullahs in Iran.
+The radical mullahs in Iran, they don't deserve bribes.

-Don't make us hurt you a lot, because we can.
+Don't make us hurt you a lot because we can.

 But how evil?

-Well, our next guest would know.
+Well, our next guest would know, Daniel Akbari authored the book.

-We'll put it on our website, honor killing, imprisoned by Iranian officials, tried, tortured, imprisoned in Bulgaria.
+We'll put it on our website, Honor Killing, imprisoned by Iranian officials, tried, tortured, imprisoned in Bulgaria.

 His crime, he dared to convert to Christianity.